 As Lalas said on “SportCenter” this morning, Mexico’s bravado is nothing more than a facade.
 Beating the U.S. handily 5-0 in last month’s Gold Cup final is meaningless.
 This U.S. roster and the Gold Cup squad are two vastly different entities.
 Mexico is on thin ice for qualifying for the 2010 World Cup.
 A first loss on home soil to the Americans would be debilitating.
 And every Mexican fan in Azteca knows that and fears it.

 At noon, “SportsCenter” showed a poll of what people think will happen in today’s game.

 9.1 – tie

-Alright Sportsnation, let’s not get carried away.
-The U.S. has never, NEVER, won in Mexico.
+Alright SportsNation, let’s not get carried away.
+The U.S. has never, EVER, won in Mexico.
 The Stars are Stripes are 0-22-1.
 This is just an example of the still learning soccer fandom in the U.S. But hey, at least the sport is finally getting covered.

 If I was Bob Bradley, and I far too often dream I was, this is my preferred Starting XI:

 OK, I know Bornstein at left back?
 And Ching up top, no Jozy!?
 First in the back.
 Bornstein has the speed necessary to keep up with Dos Santos, Vela and Guardado.
 I don’t want to risk whether or not Bocanegra can keep up with the Mexican forwards out wide.
 Jay Demerit performed admirably in the Confederations Cup, but speed kills.